scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/bucket_ingestion_metrics/get_pending_object_count.rst

 GET Pending Object Count
 ========================

-This request retrieves the number of objects queued for Zenko ingestion.
+This request retrieves the number of objects queued for |product| ingestion.

 **Endpoint**